-Warning ahead – the news cocktail that I’m serving you today has a hint of fashion revolution, and it comes in three flavors:
+Today I’m serving you a fashion cocktail with hints of revolution.
+And it comes in three flavors:

-It looks like brands such as Nike, Adidas, and New Balance are making use of smart fabrics, 3D printing, mobile apps and wireless connectivity to revolutionize sneaker design and function and to enhance the wearer’s experience.
+It looks like brands such as Nike, Adidas, and New Balance are making use of smart fabrics, 3D printing, mobile apps, and wireless connectivity to revolutionize sneaker design and function and to enhance the wearer’s experience.
 Check out these 10 innovative smart shoes and brands kickstarting the sneaker tech revolution courtesy of FashNerd.